-- 2. Elastic Block Storage (EBS) volumes: Normally, EBS is suggested for cloud director and cloud node use.
-The reasons for this include: - it can be provided to all nodes in the same availability zone - unlike instance storage, EBS remains available for use when an instance using it reboots - instance storage is not available for some instances types such as t1.micro.
+- it can be provided to all nodes in the same availability zone - unlike instance storage, EBS remains available for use when an instance using it is stopped or terminated. - instance storage is not available for many instance types such as t2.micro, t2.small, c4.large.